-Sales struck 11 boundaries to lead Northants to 135 for three before both sides decided there was little point in continuing a lost cause.
+Sales struck 11 boundaries to lead Northants to before both sides decided there was little point in continuing a lost cause.

 After most of the morning session had been lost to rain, Hampshire resumed on 515 for nine, leading by 77 but with little hope of forcing only their third win of the season.

 Last pair David Balcombe and James Tomlinson put on 30 for the last wicket, with Balcombe striking a six and four fours in his unbeaten 30.

 The Hampshire innings finally ended when Tomlinson was caught in the slips by Stephen Peters to give Muhammad Azhar Ullah his third wicket of the innings.